ondrasekd/DP/README.md

 # DP
-This repository contains the source codes to a diploma thesis "PII detection in unstructured texts"
+This repository contains the source codes and text to a diploma thesis "PII detection in unstructured texts".